 Literally every article related to customer centricity will talk about the necessity of producing content that is tailored to the priorities and interests of the individual buyers.
-The problem with this is that in B2B it is not individuals who buy but rather it is groups that buy (the latest studies show that on average between five to seven people are involved in a business purchase decision).
+The problem with this is that in B2B it is not individuals who buy but rather it is GROUPS that buy (The latest studies show that on average between 5 to 7 people are involved in a business purchase decision).
 The individuals within these buying groups may each have diverse roles, objectives and priorities.
 Therefore, tailoring content to each individual buying may further reinforce these differences and inhibit the group from gaining the consensus required to make a purchase decision.

 Running the content sausage factory

 This emphasis on content generation has resulted in companies focussing on the quantity of content produced rather than the quality of content.
 As a result, much of the content is being ignored.
-According to a recent study by CEB (formerly known as Corporate Executive Board), 51% of business stakeholders have tuned out from suppliers’ unwanted contact by unsubscribing from supplier email lists, deleting emails without reading them, refusing supplier calls and visits and in some cases even posting negative feedback on social media forums.
+According to a recent study by the Corporate Executive Board, 51% of business stakeholders have tuned out from suppliers’ unwanted contact by unsubscribing from supplier email lists, deleting emails without reading them, refusing supplier calls and visits and in some cases even posting negative feedback on social media forums.

 Content cannot simply spark interest about a company’s known pain points and challenges.
 Instead, it must change the thinking and direction of your customers and process while simultaneously position your organisation as the primary means to meet their objectives.